Translated using DeepL

 Interview

-He found bugs in the Starbucks website.
-He was paid thousands of dollars
+He found bugs on the Starbucks website.
+He got thousands of dollars for it

-Patrik Hudák, a young computer scientist from FI MU, is involved in web security and is considering setting up his own start-up.
+Patrik Hudák, a young computer scientist from FI MU, is involved in web security and is considering starting his own start-up.

 Study catalog